Online Learning Opportunities

 - Availability of online courses during the school day is subject to the availability of personnel to supervise online students and the capacity of the school to accommodate online learners.
 Check with your school counselor for more details regarding availability.

 Full-time and part-time online learning opportunities may be accessed through our district iAchieve Academy, Georgia Virtual School, or vendors and virtual schools listed on the Georgia Online Clearinghouse.
 The clearinghouse will assist parents and students in finding online courses, online course providers, and research guidelines that constitute high-quality online courses.

 Request Online Courses

 Requests are subject to counselor and administrative approval.
-Please use the Online Course Request portal linked below to begin the process for requesting an online course.
-Courses requests for the 2020-2021 school year must be turned in by July 24, 2020.
+Please use the Online Course Request portal linked below to begin the process of requesting an online course via Georgia Virtual School.
+Courses requests for GAVS classes for the 2021-2022 school year must be turned in by July 6, 2021.